About Kidz For A Cause

 History of Kidz For A Cause

 “My very first concert was held in my living where I invited some of my friends to perform with me.
 We ended up raising $1,100 for the Ronald McDonald House Charities.”
-A few days later Nicki’s mom, Cathy Lee, took her to the House to present the money and meet some of the families that would benefit from the donations.
-“I still remember playing with one of the girls staying at the Ronald McDonald House and singing for the families sitting around the living room.
-Those real connections I made that day touched me profoundly, and my course of destiny was forever altered to encompass community service,” says Nicki.
+A few days later Nicki’s mom, Cathy Lee, took her to the House to present the money and meet some of the families.
+“I still remember playing with one of the girls and singing for the families in the living room.
+Those real connections I made that day touched me profoundly,” says Nicki.

 Three years later she decided to put on another KFAC Concert.
 Over 50 kids from 9 schools participated, including a 12-kid Board of Directors.
 Their concert at Aloha Tower Marketplace drew an audience of 400 people and raised over $10,000 for the American Heart Association.

-In 2015, Kidz For A Cause put out an island-wide call for talented Kidz and organized two sold-out concerts before 2,000 people at Hawaii Theatre.
+In 2015, Kidz For A Cause put out an islandwide call for talented Kidz and organized two sold-out concerts before 2,000 people at downtown Honolulu’s historic Hawaii Theatre.
 Together, 200 Kidz raised $108,000 for the Friends of the Children’s Justice Center of Oahu, which helps heal kids who are victims of abuse and witnesses to crime.

 2016 Board of Directors

 These 9th to 12th graders are the mentors, creative force and team leaders behind ThinkTank.

 ***KFAC since 2008 **KFAC since 2011 *KFAC since 2015